semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 :::info
 - If you use category <code>security</code>, include additional metadata.
 See <a href="#including-fields-required-by-security-category"> Including fields required by security category</a>.
-- Semgrep Pro Engine rules that leverage interfile analysis also require `interfile: true` under `metadata` key in YAML rules.
-For more information, see [Creating interfile analysis rules](/semgrep-code/semgrep-pro-engine-intro/#creating-interfile-analysis-rules).
+- Semgrep Pro Engine rules that leverage cross-file (interfile) analysis also require `interfile: true` under `metadata` key in YAML rules.
+For more information, see [Creating rules that analyze across files](/semgrep-code/semgrep-pro-engine-intro/#creating-rules-that-analyze-across-files).
 :::

 ### Understanding rule namespacing